 20258 U.S. Highway 18 - Ste 430-434

 SUBSCRIPTION VIA PAYPAL: http://www.cynthiaward.com/maven.html or http://www.paypal.com.

-This brings us to the end of the February issue of MARKET MAVEN.
-See you in March.
+This brings us to the end of the May issue of MARKET MAVEN.
+See you in June.

 | Biography | | Egotism | | Feminist SF/F | | Home | | Links | | News | | Photos | | Publications | | Writing the Other |